Back To Search Results

 Deterrence and Patient Education

-Educating providers and parents about buphthalmos as a sign of congenital glaucoma is vital to preventing irreversible vision loss.
-One study found that 97% of the time parents were first to identify the signs of congenital glaucoma and refer the patient to a healthcare provider.[13]
-This highlights the importance of educating parents about ocular abnormalities.
+Educating providers and parents about buphthalmos being a sign of congenital glaucoma is vital to preventing irreversible vision loss.
+One study found that 97% of the time, parents were the first to identify the signs of congenital glaucoma and refer the patient to a healthcare provider.[27]
+This finding highlights the importance of educating parents about ocular abnormalities.
 Parents should be educated that large eyes may be a sign of a serious ocular condition and that the child should be seen by an eye care specialist as soon as possible.
 Proper education for parents and providers covering early signs and symptoms of congenital glaucoma can prevent blindness from this disease.

 Enhancing Healthcare Team Outcomes